CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 ## apt-cacher-ng

 [Apt-Cacher-NG](https://www.tecmint.com/apt-cache-server-in-ubuntu/) is an apt cache proxy.
 It is used to cache the downloaded packages locally on your server.
 This comes handy when creating images with Buildah that need many apt packages and the internet connection is not fabulous.
+I use it just when creating the container images.
+There is a lot of apt-get going on and this little proxy makes it so much smoother.
+But after that I delete the acng.conf file to not interfere when I do other things.

 In the host/server Debian run:

 ```bash
 sudo apt-get install apt-cacher-ng -y